jl4282/csci-ua.0480-spring2016-010/slides/02/functions.markdown

 * __parameters__ in a function __are local__ to that function
 * variables declared __with__ the keyword, <code>var</code> are __local__ to the function
 * variables declared __without__ the keyword, <code>var</code> are __global__ / affect the global scope... ⊙﹏⊙
+    * (actually, the nearest enclosing scope - most of the time this is global, but it could be an outer function!)
 * global variables (again) are accessible throughout your program, even from within you function's body

 </section>